 I was probably born several decades (if not centuries) too late and have a warped sense of gallantry, so I spent a lot of time that night doing things like opening her car door for her — but at least I didn’t go so far as to buckle her in, which happened to one of her friends on a date.
-I’m old-fashioned, not socially retarded.
+(I’m old-fashioned, not an overprotective goon.)
 Nevertheless, I thought the message got across.

 Everything seemed to go well, until the end of the night.
 As we pulled into her apartment complex, she pointed to the front of her building and said, “You can just drop me off at the curb here.”

 “Oh, no, let’s park.”

 “Sure — we can park the car and I’ll walk you from there.”

 “Oh, you don’t have to do that.”
 [Uh-oh.]